-During the last completed financial year ended February 29, 2016, the independent Directors held at least five (5) scheduled meetings at which non-independent.
+During Fiscal 2017, the independent Directors held at least five (5) scheduled meetings at which non-independent.
 Directors and members of management were not in attendance.

-Attendance record of Directors for Board meetings
+Attendance Record of Directors for Board Meetings

-During the financial year ended February 29, 2016, the Board of Directors held five meetings.
+During Fiscal 2017, the Board of Directors held twelve (12) meetings.
 Attendance of Directors at the meetings is indicated in the table below: